nits2010/DataStructureAlgo/DSA_Pattern/Pattern 04_Merge Intervals.md

 Input: Employee Working Hours=[[[1,3], [9,12]], [[2,4]], [[6,8]]]
 Output: [4,6], [8,9]
 ````
-One simple solution can be to put all employees' working hours in a list and sort them on the `startTime`.
+One simple solutionMimicPQ can be to put all employees' working hours in a list and sort them on the `startTime`.
 Then we can iterate through the list to find the gaps.
 Let’s dig deeper.
 Sorting the intervals of the above example will give us:
 ````
 [1,3], [2,4], [6,8], [9,12]
 ````